 Chinatown sprung up from simple tin sheds to house workers in the pearling industry during the boom of the late 19th century.
 Today, you can wander among the old-style buildings, shops and galleries and sit and soak up the atmosphere at one of the many cafés.

-If you’re looking for things to do in Broome, the first thing you’ll want to do is head to the beach.
+If you’re looking for things to do in Broome, the first thing you’ll want to do is head to one of the unmissable Broome beaches.
 Broome boasts a number of stunning and characterful beaches where you can enjoy water sports, take in the spectacular landscape or just spend a few quiet hours in the great outdoors.

 • Cable Beach